jssql1234/docs-sqlacc/docs/usage/general/others/generate-backup-script.md

 ## Recommendations

-- Try to set the backup schedule timer after working hours, eg. mid-night start from 1.00am.
+- Schedule backups during off-hours (e.g., starting at 1:00 AM)
-- Do not shutdown the server while running the auto backup.
+- Do not shut down the server while automatic backups are running
-- You can set the schedule to shutdownn and wake-up the server during weekend.
+- Consider scheduling server shutdown and startup times for weekends as needed